Montreal Canadiens beat New York Rangers on Phillip Danault’s two goals, two assists

+"Losing was not an option," said Canadiens head coach Claude Julien.
+"We have to change our approach.
+We started well but we let them get back in the game.
+We need to take responsibility for that.
+But at the end of the day we found a way to win."

-Phillip Danault scored twice and added two assists as the last-place Montreal Canadiens beat the New York Rangers 5-4 on Saturday for their third victory of the season.Paul Byron, Alex Galchenyuk and Max Pacioretty also scored for the Canadiens (3-7-1).
+Danault scored twice and added two assists for Montreal — the first four-point game of his career.
+The Habs (3-7-1) also got goals from Paul Byron, Alex Galchenyuk and Max Pacioretty.

 Carey Price made 22 saves in the final game of Montreal's three-game homestand.
 Price improved to 16-6-1 all-time against the Rangers in the regular season, winning 12 of his last 14 games.

-Pavel Buchnevich, Rick Nash, Mika Zibanejad and Brady Skjei scored for the Rangers (3-7-2) in just their third away game of the season.
-Ondrej Pavelec stopped 38-of-43 shots in defeat.

-Pavelec, backup to Henrik Lundqvist, made his second start for New York after leading his team to victory on Thursday.
-Pavelec is now winless in Montreal in his last eight appearances.
+Down 4-2 to start the third period, New York (3-7-2) got a goal back from Mika Zibanejad as he capitalized on poor defensive coverage from Tomas Plekanec.

+Brady Skjei completed the comeback when his shot from the point went off Plekanec's backside and in at 7:00 of the third.

-The Canadiens blew a 3-0 lead after the first period but still earned two points when Danault broke a 4-4 deadlock at 9:37 of the third went he went five-hole on Pavelec.
+Danault broke the deadlock at 9:37, his second goal of the game, when he went five-hole on Ondrej Pavelec.

+"Obviously a good game from everybody," said Danault.
+"A lot of emotion in the building.
+We responded well from last game.
+It was one of our best games.
+We were hungry.
+We worked for our bounces.
+We worked hard, more than them."

-With a delayed penalty coming to the Rangers, Montreal went up 1-0 in the first when Jonathan Drouin found Byron alone in the slot at 7:51 for his third of the season.
+With a delayed penalty coming to the Rangers, Montreal went up 1-0 in the first period when Jonathan Drouin found Byron alone in the slot at 7:51 for his third of the season.

 Galchenyuk doubled the home side's lead at 11:09.
 Brendan Gallagher fed Galchenyuk with a cross-crease pass for his third power-play marker of the year.

 Danault scored two minutes later, his first of the game, as the Habs went up 3-0.
 Danault cashed in a rebound after Andrew Shaw fired the puck on Pavelec on a 2-on-1.
-Montreal outshot New York 19-2 in the period.
+Montreal outshot New York 19-2 in the first period and 43-26 in the game.

+"Look at that shot margin," said Gallagher.
+"When we compete and win battles and when we hound teams like that, we know we're a tough team to play against.
+We did a good job of that.
+Obviously we're not happy we let them back in it but we were able to stick with it."

-The Rangers came out with more energy in the second period as Buchnevich got a goal back at 2:21 from the point on the power play.
-Price never saw the puck with the big-bodied Nash in the way.
+The Rangers came out with more energy in the second period as Pavel Buchnevich scored at 2:21 from the point on the power play.
+Price never saw the puck with the big-bodied Rick Nash in the way.

 Midway through the period, Nash scored on a wraparound with Price out of position.